LT-Yang/RedisConnect/README.md

 To enable the connection, you must apply a custom Java policy file that grants SocketPermission to your Redis endpoint.

 Locate the Policy File: A template is provided in the [java-permission](java-permission/) directory.
 It contained all permissions that jedis need.
+Update the IP address and port to match your Redis endpoint.

 Customize the File: You must edit a java policy file to specify the exact IP address and port of your Redis instance.